shreytheshreyas/tp/docs/DeveloperGuide.md

 Step 2.
 When present in the home view, the user can add members who belong to their respective organization and by default the added team member as no assigned project to their name.
 This is done by initializing the assingedProjectId whenever an instance of the TeamMember is created.

 Step 3.
-After projects are added to the project ArrayList we can assign a TeamMember to each project using command assign m/MemberId p/ProjectId.
+After projects are added to the project ArrayList we can assign a TeamMember to each project using command `assign m/MemberId p/ProjectId`.
 If a member id or project id specified in the command is invalid the program throws an exception to the user to enter a valid Id.

 Step 4.
 Once a member has been assigned a particular project, the assignedProjectId of the TeamMember object is set to the Id of the project the member is assigned to.